Estimating WaterHead and WaterFlow of Micro Hydro Power Station/Plant

-Once you’ve estimated the head and the average flow, you can estimate the power output as detailed below.
+Once you’ve estimated the water head and the average water flow, you can estimate the power output as detailed below.

 The maximum power of the hydro system can be roughly estimated as:

-The head is in metres and the flow in metres-cubed per second.
+The waterhead is in meters and the waterflow in meters-cubed per second.

 The micro-hydro power systems supplied by Hydro Generation typically range from 5kW – 250kW.
 A system smaller than 10kW however is unlikely to be cost effective.